ykubo82/bioCHL/conv/README.md

-# Convolutional neural Nntwork with the predictions
+# Convolutional neural network with the predictions

 These codes are based on "Updates of Equilibrium Prop Match Gradients of Backprop Through Time in an RNN with Static Input" (https://github.com/ernoult/updatesEPgradientsBPTT)
 We modified the codes for our prediction model.<br/>